athowes/thesis/README.md

   (2008)](https://www.stat.berkeley.edu/users/paciorek/research/techVignettes/techVignette2.pdf)
   does this.
 - The writing throughout Chapter 3 is somewhat weak.
-Particularly the sections on 1) properties of spatio-temporal data.
+Particularly the sections on 1) deterministic Bayesian inference methods (difficult to know how much to say given focus of later chapters on this material) 2) properties of spatio-temporal data.